-6.3.5.6 Tricks
+4.3.5.6 Tricks

-• Oscillator 2 and 3 tune control 2 parameters: FINE and COARSE.
-If "Learn" mode is ON, clicking on control provides access to the assignment of the FINE parameter, shift+clicking on control provides access to assignment of the COARSE parameter.
+Oscillator 2 and 3 tune control 2 parameters: FINE and COARSE.
+If "Learn" mode is ON, clicking on control provide access to assignment of FINE parameter, shift+clicking on control provides access to assignment of COARSE parameter.

-7 THE SYNTHESIZER
+THE SYNTHESIZER

-When it is set to "Classic" mode, the Minimoog-V remains very close to the original synthesizer.
+When it is set to "Classic" mode, the Mini V remains very close to the original synthesizer.
 It is composed of two parts, one containing the synthesis parameters, the other being the keyboard and the modulation wheels.
 The synthesis panel is separated into several sub-groups, corresponding to the usual modules for subtractive synthesis: Oscillators, Mixer, Filter and Envelopes.

-View of the Minimoog-V in "Classic" mode
+View of the Mini V in "Classic" mode

-By clicking on the "Open" button of the toolbar or the upper wooden bar, the Minimoog-V will open and reveal the extension panel.
+By clicking on the "Open" button of the toolbar or the upper wooden bar, the Mini V will open and reveal the extension panel.
 The effects, an arpeggiator and a modulation matrix are contained here.

-View of the Minimoog-V in "Extended" mode
+View of the Mini V in "Extended" mode

-7.1 THE OSCILLATORS
+5.1 THE OSCILLATORS

-The Minimoog-V has three independent oscillators, which can be found in the "Oscillator Bank" section in the synthesis panel.
+The Mini V has three independent oscillators which can be found in the "Oscillator Bank" section in the synthesis panel.